natashamcintyre/book_swap/README.md

 ## How to use?
 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.

+### Database Setup
+Mongodb needs to be running for the app to work:
+`$ brew services run mongodb-community`

+To check it's working:
+`$ brew services list`

+To Stop:
+`$ brew services stop mongodb-community`

 ## Contribute